-Figure 3: (a) Spherical drops of conductive liquid in solid dielectrics become unstable and burst under sufficiently high electric fields [41]. (b) Azimuthal wrinkles in dielectric elastomer sheets clamped on a circular rigid frame [34].
+Fig. 3 (a) Spherical drops of conductive liquid in solid dielectrics become unstable and burst under sufficiently high electric fields (Reproduced with permission from Wang et al. [55].
+Copyright 2012 by Springer Nature). (b) Azimuthal wrinkles in dielectric elastomer sheets clamped on a circular rigid frame (Reproduced with permission from Bense et al. [45].
+Copyright 2017 by Royal Society of Chemistry).